SciCatProject/documentation/Development/v4.x/configuration.md

 ## Jobs

+  JOB_CONFIGURATION_FILE [string] Optional Configuration file for job actions.
+If omitted, the jobs subsystem is inactive.
+Example: "jobConfig.yaml"

   CREATE_JOB_GROUPS [string] Optional Comma separated list of groups with permission to create any job.
 Example: "group1,group2".
 For more details check: Scicat Documentation

   UPDATE_JOB_GROUPS [string] Optional Comma separated list of groups with permission to update any job.
 Example: "group1,group2".
 For more details check: Scicat Documentation